haiziyao/haiziyao.github.io/_posts/2025-9-12-ClashForUbuntu.md

 ---
 layout:     post
 title:      "Clash For Ubuntu22.04"
-subtitle:   " \"Hello World, Hello Blog\""
+subtitle:   " \"How to use Clash In Ubuntu22.04\""
 date:       2025-09-12 24:00:00
 author:     "Hzy"
 header-img: " "